 One of the most common data types in Google Sheets are dates.
 That being said, it is also one of the most sorted data types.
 This article will show you multiple ways that you can organize your data using dates.

-I am gonna work an example of this list of randomly assorted dates.
+I am gonna work an example of this list of randomly assorted dates to show how you can use google sheets to sort by date.
 It should serve as a good example for what this article is

 Step 1: Highlight and Right Click your Data

-The first step is to highlight and right click the data range containing the dates in your spreadsheet.
+The first step to sort by date in google sheets to highlight and right click the data range containing the dates in your spreadsheet.
 When you right click it, a menu will pop up.
 At the bottom of the menu you will see an option titled View More Cell Columns.

 When you click that, it will open the extended menu.
 In that menu, click on Sort Range.

 You will be directed to a menu for sorting ranges, you can either manually enter it within this menu or just follow the technique I have shown.